Eligibility and Expectations

 - Has the option to attend the annual IC Academic Research Symposium

 Create and release your Profile in Zintellect – Postdoctoral applicants must create an account and complete a profile in the Zintellect online application system.
 Please note: your résumé/CV may not exceed 2 pages.
 Any pages beyond page 2 will be removed prior to review.

 Identify a research opportunity – Filter research opportunities by organization (Office of the Director of National Intelligence) in the Zintellect Opportunity Catalog and identify one or more research opportunities relevant to your research.

 Apply for one or more opportunities by completing your application – Enter the rest of the information required for the IC Postdoc Program Research Opportunity.
 The application itself contains detailed instructions for each one of these components: availability, citizenship, transcripts, abstract, publication and presentation plan, and information about your Research Advisor co-applicant.
-The Program will not accept proposals containing human or animal subjects in 2019.
+The Program will not accept proposals containing human or animal subjects.